Hi to my amazing readers,

 Thank you for joining me on my journey at registeredmommynurse.com

-As a Mom of 2 homebirth babies I have decided to dedicate my time now to starting a new blog called Homebirth Mom.
+As a Mom of 2 homebirth babies I have decided to start a new blog called Homebirth Mom.

-I am really excited about this and plans are already in effect to migrate this website over to homebirthmom.com
+I am really excited about this and plans are already in effect for homebirthmom.com